maths/moodle-qtype_stack/doc/en/Developer/Future_plans.md

 ## Features to add - round two! ##

-* Geogebra interaction element.
+* Geogebra input.
 * Look at the Numbas "see as you type" javascript interface.
-Could we include this as an interaction element?
+Could we include this as an input?
 * Enable individual questions to load Maxima libraries.
 * It would be very useful to have finer control over the validation feedback.
 For example, if we have a polynomial with answer boxes for the coefficients, then we should be able to echo back "Your last answer was..." with the whole polynomial, not just the numbers.
 * Better options for automatically generated plots.
 (Aalto use of tikzpicture?)